You In French: How To Choose Between Tu vs. Vous

 Finally, there are to other important ways of saying you in French.

-A stressed pronoun (also called disjunctive pronoun) is a personal pronoun that can be proceeded by a preposition such as avec, which means with.
+A stressed pronoun (also called disjunctive pronoun) is a personal pronoun that can be proceeded by a preposition such as avec (which).

 Because of the preposition avec, we must you toi and not tu.
 Furthermore, in this context vous is is a stressed pronoun and not a personal pronoun.